itom-project/itom/docs/userDoc/source/07_plugins/development/pluginClass.rst

 .. note::

     In some cases, it is not possible to initialize the hardware (some cameras) in another thread than the main thread.
 Since this initialization should be done in the **init** method of the plugin, |itom| provides a possibility to call **init** before moving the plugin to the new thread.
-Hence, those both steps in scheme :ref:`plugin-plugincall-scheme1` are switched.
+Hence, those both steps in :ref:`this scheme <plugin-plugincall-scheme1>` are switched.
 This can be done by setting the member **m_callInitInNewThread** of the plugin interface class from its default value **true** to **false**.
 However, only use this possibility if there is no other chance, since the GUI is completely blocked during an initialization executed in the main thread (see also :ref:`plugin-interface-class`).